Websites are built differently and demand different speed and performance optimization tactics.

 Note: If you need to exclude specific images from Lazy Loads, such as above-the-fold images, WP Rocket has a simple tutorial on using the code Snippet plugin.
 This will preload the Largest Contentful Paint images on the page as early as possible.

-• Enable for CSS Background Images – (On) You should enable this feature to automatically lazy load background CSS images, except for those above the fold.
+- Enable for CSS Background Images – (On) You should enable this feature to automatically lazy-load background CSS images, except for those above the fold.
 It improves loading time and performance.
 However, if you experience accessibility issues in PSI after enabling it, contact WP Rocket support for assistance.

-• Enable for iFrame and Video – (On) This also provides Lazy load features for iframe and video player.
+- Enable for iFrame and ViVideo – (On) This also provides Lazy load features for iframe and video players.
 Enabling the page to load more quickly.
-You should turn it on to allow WP Rocket to act on your website video and iframes.
+You should turn it on to allow WP Rocket to act on your website’s videos and iframes.

-• Replace YouTube iframe with preview images – (On) This will replace the YouTube video player with an image preview thumbnail.
+- Replace YouTube iframe with preview images – (On) This will replace the YouTube video player with an image preview thumbnail.
 So, the video only plays or loads when the user clicks the play button.
 It improves the page’s loading time and reduces HTTP requests from external URLs.
 To improve performance and page speed, you should turn this feature on.

-• Add missing Image Dimension – (On) WP Rocket will add the missing width and height attributes to the image HTML.
+- Add missing Image Dimension – (On) WP Rocket will add the missing width and height attributes to the image HTML.
 It solves layout shift and image elements missing explicit width and height reports in the Google Pagespeed Insights tool.
-Now, if you view the HTML of your site images, you should see the specific image dimension automatically added.
+Now, if you view the HTML of your site images, you should see the specific missing image dimension automatically added.

 Note: Enter the images’ CSS class, file name, CSS file name, or domain in the space if you want to exclude them/it from Lazy loading by WP Rocket.
-The option is labelled Exclude images or iframe section.
+The option is labeled Exclude images or iframe section.

 Preload

-• Prefetch DNS Request – You can request the loading of external files/URLs more quickly by entering the domain in the Prefetch DNS request box.
+- Prefetch DNS Request – You can request the loading of external files/URLs more quickly by entering the domain in the Prefetch DNS request box.
 You may not need to do anything here.
 Since most third-party hosted domains on your site are already delayed, using Delay JS execution and WP Rocket pre-connect CDN CNAMES and font gstatic.com automatically, you don’t need to use the prefetch DNS request feature.

 Note: